arktnld/dotfiles-core/README.md

 ## Dotfiles-Core Installation

 Dotfiles-Core is a script that allows you to easily install core programs and configurations on your Linux system.
-To install Dotfiles-Core, follow these steps:

 #### Installation Command